Party of Life (Japan): Ideology and policies

 The party takes a similar stance to the Japanese Communist Party including in its advocacy of pacifism in East Asia and its stance against the use of nuclear power.
 Sam Bidwell describes the party as a fusion of the anti-nuclear movement and pacifist traditions of the Japanese leftist with the social progressivism and demagogic style of the Western leftist.
 The party's manifesto states that it is necessary to focus on "exclusively defence-oriented policy" and "peaceful diplomacy" in order to contribute to peace in East Asia, and reiterates its opposition to nuclear weapons and supports peace in its security policy.
 The party has defended Palestine and taken part in protests against Israel.

 The party is variously described as being anti-austerity, anti-establishment, and anti-nuclear power as well as supporting animal welfare, minority rights, and economic interventionism, and the main supporters of this party are also left-liberals.

 According to their "Emergency Policies" document, the party supports reducing carbon emissions as fast as possible, reducing emissions by 70% by 2030 and reaching net-zero emissions by 2050, eradicating tuition fees and university debt, and providing free childcare, school lunches, afterschool activities, and medical expenses for children under 18.

-The party has announced that it would reverse/abolish many of the laws that were revised or passed by Prime Minister Shinzō Abe if elected, including the pre-emptive anti-terrorism law such as martial law State Secrecy Law and the 2015 Japanese military legislation.
+The party has announced that it would reverse/abolish many of the laws that were revised or passed by Prime Minister Shinzō Abe if elected, including the pre-emptive anti-terrorism law such as martial law State Secrecy Law and the Legislation for Peace and Security.

 The party is also notable for its activism outside of the Diet, including in street protests.
 Lawmakers such as Akiko Oishi and Mari Kushibuchi have been active in pro-Palestine street demonstrations.

+Controversy

+The party attracted controversy ahead of the 2024 Japanese general election when Chinese Consul General Xue Jian in Osaka endorsed them.
+The incident lead to widespread backlash and led to several calls for Xue to be expelled on the grounds of illegal foreign interference in an election.